Speckled Bird (album): Critical reception

 Critical response at the time was positive.
-Liz Liew, writing for Cross Rhythms, said that "Derri's prominent tremelo fuzzy guitar effects provide the underlying thread throughout the album, which often takes precedence over his vocals."
-While critical of the remix of "Yellow Skies" because it replaced "the original guitar breaks with vocal interludes," she praised "Like a Cloud" as the highlight of the album for "its trippy, ethereal washes of keyboard, masterful orchestration and tremelo guitar."
+Writing for CCM Magazine, critic Bruce A. Brown called Speckled Bird a "great album," saying that "what makes the band's sound so intriguing is that it's built on four disparate styles of playing.
+Steve Hindalong switches rapidly from conventional patterns and rhythms to jazzy off-beat licks; Derri Daugherty will ease from a verse of delicate, finger-picked guitar fills to an eight-bar solo of feedback, and sax/lyricon player Dan Michaels' approach is to layer free jazz solos over the whole deal!"
+Brown added that bass guitarist Tim Chandler was the "melodic anchor of the group," and also praised Hindalong’s "poetic" nature-based metaphors in his lyrics.
+Liz Liew, writing for Cross Rhythms, also focused her review mainly on the album's musical structures.
+She said that "Derri's prominent tremolo fuzzy guitar effects provide the underlying thread throughout the album, which often takes precedence over his vocals."
+While critical of the remix of "Yellow Skies" because it replaced "the original guitar breaks with vocal interludes," she praised "Like a Cloud" as the highlight of the album for "its trippy, ethereal washes of keyboard, masterful orchestration and tremolo guitar."

 Retrospectively, Tom Demalon at AllMusic was less enthusiastic, giving the Choir one of the lowest ratings of any of their albums on that platform.
 Claiming that "there's just precious little on Speckled Bird to attract the listener's attention," he added that "the music is plodding and rather aimless, rarely achieving the evocative moodiness that the group seems to desire.
 Lyrically, the band's Christian leanings are subtly incorporated, but they often overly rely on repeated images such as flowers, clouds, and birds to define situations and relationships."
 Other critics have been more positive, particularly regarding the lyrical content, with Barry Alfonso pointing out that Speckled Bird "returned to themes of spiritual struggle and awakening on tracks like 'Gripped' and the title song."
 Powell, in the Encyclopedia of Contemporary Christian Music, was even more favorable, writing that the "album is beloved by critics as one of Christian music's ironic high points," and added that "themes of transcendent faith, hope, and love abound, amidst the realization that 'everyone travels in the wilderness.'"